• Published June 23, 2024

 Team Leaders Can Help Set Behavioral Expectations

-On a team, however, when multiple people work together to solve problems and make decisions, it’s important to discuss and agree on team norms.
+On a team, however, when multiple people work together to solve problems and make decisions, it’s important to discuss and agree upon team norms.

 Team norms are a set of rules or operating principles that shape team members’ interactions.
 Team norms establish clear, agreed-upon behavior, how the work will get done, and what team members can expect of each other.
 This is a key way to build trust, which is critical for team success.